gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that this functionality is a work-in-progress, and in some cases it may be preferable to remain on an earlier version of Gradle until it has stabilised.

+### AntlrTask has incremental task action

+The [`AntlrTask`](dsl/org.gradle.api.plugins.AntlrTask.html) now processes input files incrementally.
+To do so, the [`execute`](dsl/org.gradle.api.plugins.AntlrTask.html#execute) has been changed to accept an `IncrementalTaskInputs` parameter.

+This will break any code that calls the `execute` method of this task directly.

 ### Mapping of Maven version range selectors